About

 The Health Research Foundation (HRF) is a non-profit organization that invests in Canadian applied health research and that contributes to the sustainability of the Canadian healthcare system for improved patient outcomes.
 The HRF contributions help prevent illness, treat disease, and improve Canada’s health-care systems.
 Innovative Medicines Canada members generously fund the HRF to ensure health research can continue to benefit Canadians for years to come.
 The organization is committed to addressing health challenges through supporting research-driven health innovation, stakeholder partnerships, and the advancement of public policy.

-Making a difference for nearly 60 years and counting
+Making a difference for 60 years and counting

 Founded in 1964 by Innovative Medicines Canada, the HRF makes significant annual investments in research and innovation.
 In doing so, the researchers we support help solve pressing challenges in our nation’s health systems which, in turn, helps promote a better quality of life for Canadians.